PANDEYS432/ProFile/README.md

 npm run dev
 ```
 ## Deployment
-The Project is deployed on Vercel.
-The live project is accessible at [here]().
+The Project can be deployed on Vercel in future.

 ## Contributing
 We welcome contributions to improve and expand the features of this web app.
 If you have any ideas or want to report issues, feel free to create a pull request or submit an issue in the repository.